0xflotus/StegCracker/README.md

       `python3.X -m pip install -U stegcracker`

 * I installed the tool, but when I run `stegcracker` it just returns 'command not found'
-    * Chances are your Python's `bin` directory is not in your PATH envrionment variable.
+    * Chances are your Python's `bin` directory is not in your PATH environment variable.
       As a dirty fix you could add the following to your `~/.bashrc` file: `alias stegcracker='python3 -m stegcracker'`

 * I'm using StegCracker 1.X, how do I upgrade?